-What is Genetic Testing For Mental Illness Looking Like?
+What is Genetic Testing For Mental Illness?

-I had posted an article on this website several months ago about the search for bio-markers that would give us an indicator if someone has a proclivity for developing a mental illness later in life.
+I had posted an article on this website several months ago about the search for bio-markers that would give us an indicator if someone has a propensity for developing a mental illness later in life.
 These studies focus on depression and anxiety and often bipolar disorder.
 Some of these tests have made great strides.

 This year in 2014 I have recently started using genetic testing as a tool to help guide me and the patient in starting a particular medication treatment.
 The way these tests are used is to help direct the most appropriate medication per the particular patient’s genetic make-up.
 Again these tests are (relatively) inexpensive and assist us in determining which medications will work best with the patient based on his or her genetic make-up.
 These are not cures but might open the doors to new discoveries that may someday cure certain mental illnesses.
 The good news is that many insurance companies are covering these genetic tests for mental illness.

 It is performed either by a mouth swab or sputum obtained in a test tube, soon to be mouth swab, right in my office.
 There are two labs that I am aware of that perform